 - CNN Town Hall (March 26) - Discussion with Dr. Christina Moutier (AFSP) re.
 Coroanvirus and Anxiety and Stress and Telemental Health

-ADAA Resources for Professionals:
+ADAA Resources for the Public and Professionals:

 - Your Video Therapist Will See You Now: Sessions have gone virtual amid the coronavirus pandemic, raising new challenges, Wall Street Journal, Anne Marie Albano, PhD, ABPP, Mary Alvord, PhD, Lynn Bufka, PhD, Rachel Busman, PsyD, ABPP and